Rehousing Romania's Roma signals swing to extremes

 Outbursts of anti-Roma sentiment are common across central Europe and hundreds of thousands have flooded western European cities since these countries joined the EU.
 According to police, many beg and are often involved in crime and trafficking rings.

-A European Commission study showed one in four EU citizens would be uncomfortable with a Roma neighbor against six percent if the neighbor was from a different ethnic group.
+A European Commission study showed one in four EU citizens would be uncomfortable with a Roma neighbour against six percent if the neighbour was from a different ethnic group.
 Human Rights Watch says forced evictions are common across the EU.

 "Policymakers in Europe prefer to yield to, and in some cases exacerbate, public concerns at the expense of an unpopular minority rather than saying loud and clear that Europe's values demand rights for all," HRW said in its 2012 world report.